Wunna Theikdi Stadium

 Wunna Theikdi Stadium (ဝဏ္ဏသိဒ္ဒိ အားကစားကွင်း) is a multi-use stadium in Naypyidaw, Myanmar.
 It can seat 30,000 spectators.
-The stadium hosted the 2013 Southeast Asian Games and 2014 ASEAN Para Games opening and closing ceremonies.
+The stadium hosted the 2013 Southeast Asian Games and the 2014 ASEAN Para Games opening and closing ceremonies.
 In addition, it hosted the events of 2015 National Sports Festival and 2018 ASEAN University Games.
-Currently, it is hosting state and region sports competitions.
-There are offices of Myanmar Olympic Committee and Department of Youth Affairs of Ministry of Sports and Youth Affairs.
+It hosts state and region sports competitions and has offices of Myanmar Olympic Committee and Department of Youth Affairs of Ministry of Sports and Youth Affairs.

 History

 On 31 May 2010, Myanmar Olympic Committee was awarded the right to host the 27th SEA Games in 2013.
 The games are planned to be held mainly in the new capital, Naypyitaw.
 New infrastructure needed for the games were built in Zabuthiri Township and Zeyarthiri Township of Naypyitaw and Chanmyathazi Township of Mandalay.